pickplugins/post-grid/README.md

 **Advanced Custom Fields**
-Advanced Custom Fields is #1 custom fields plugin for WordPress and we added full support to display following meta fields for any post types.
+Advanced Custom Fields is #1 custom field's plugin for WordPress and we added full support to display following meta fields for any post types.

 * Text
 * Textarea